Chronic obstructive pulmonary disease (COPD)

 What is chronic obstructive pulmonary disease?

 Chronic obstructive pulmonary disease (COPD) is a condition where the lung is permanently damaged and the airways of the lungs (bronchial tubes) are narrowed.
 People with advanced COPD find it very difficult to breathe.
-They get out of breath during the simplest of everyday activities such as climbing the stairs, going for a walk or working in the garden.
+They get out of breath during the most basic everyday activities, such as climbing the stairs, going for a walk or working in the garden.

-COPD does not occur suddenly, but develops gradually over several years.
-People often initially mistake symptoms, particularly the persistent cough, for “normal” smoker’s cough, bronchitis or asthma.
+Rather than occurring suddenly, COPD develops gradually over several years.
+Many people initially mistake symptoms, particularly the persistent cough, for “normal” smoker’s cough, bronchitis or asthma.
 They often only realize it is something else when the symptoms become more severe.
 Many of them are over 60 by then.

 What are the symptoms of chronic obstructive pulmonary disease?

-• more severe symptoms during common cold or influenza
+- more severe symptoms during a common cold or flu

-“Exacerbations” typically occur as the disease progresses.
-These involve sudden, severe deterioration in the condition, mostly in the form of attacks of dyspnea and increased coughing with sputum.
+Acute exacerbations typically occur as the disease progresses.
+These materialize as a sudden, severe deterioration in the condition, mostly in the form of attacks of dyspnea and increased coughing with sputum.

 What are the causes of chronic obstructive pulmonary disease?